SarveshPrabhu90/Melodi-AI/OpenAI_POC/README.md

 # OpenAI API Quickstart - Python example app

+This repository contains the POC for OpenAI models.

+1. Text-davinci-003
+2. Text-babbage-001

+There are three Python applications used in this POC.
-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+1. App.py which uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
+Please find the instructions below to setup the [Flask] workflow.

+2. Text-Davinci-003_Chatbot.py - An interactive Chatbot Python application that uses Text-davinci-003 model.

+3. BabbageModel_Chatbot.py - An interactive Chatbot Python application that uses Text-babbage-001 model.

-## Setup
+## Setup Flask workflow

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)